cloudmesh-community/book/books/cloud/overview.md

   showcase Singularity allowing you to use containers within a batch queuing system.

-: :o: you will help us improving this section if you elect to conduct a project on comet.
+: :o2: you will help us improving this section if you elect to conduct a project on comet.

 : We conclude the section with letting you know how to run tensorflow